 The best part?
 You can build your own version right at home in your basement for less than the cost of the average refrigerator.

-Civil Dispatch also details what makes this such a super option.
 Ultimately, it comes down to the fact that, unlike a refrigerator or freezer, a root cellar is effectively off-grid.
 There’s no need to worry about losing electricity, and you don’t need to adapt to changing seasons, either.
 It’s effective all year-round.

 That’s an incredible investment for both your sanity and wallet.